AlexiaDelorme/project-cookbook/README.md

     - cooking tools
     - preparation setps
 - Users will also have the following additional options:
-    - button to share the recipe on a wide range of social media
+    - button to share the recipe on a wide range of social medias
     - button to print the recipe
     - option to check out the website creators' favorite recipes